Financial Resources —Did you know that there are many financial resources that can help people living with breast cancer? Find out more

 Local Grant Programs

-Susan G. Komen for the Cure® is the only breast cancer organization where 75% of funds raised stays in our community and goes directly to local services and resources for Fresno County residents through our community grants.
+Susan G. Komen® is the only breast cancer organization where 75% of funds raised stays in our community and goes directly to local services and resources for local residents through our community grants.
 The remaining 25% of the funds raised goes directly to Komen National Breast Cancer Research and Awards Program.
 Visit our grants page

 Komen Central Valley grant funds are restricted to breast cancer programs to non-profit organizations.
 Every two years, In order to ensure that local funding addresses the unmet breast health needs in Fresno County, the Komen Central Valley Affiliate conducts a community needs assessment to determine where gaps in breast cancer services exist to guide the selection of local grant recipients and the design of special projects for collaboration.
 These awards help bridge these gaps for hospitals, clinics, support groups and other organizations supporting breast cancer education, screening, diagnostic procedures, treatment and support services throughout Fresno County.
 For additional information, please review our complete Komen Central Valley Community Profile